gvwilson/sensibleadventures/bookster/new.md

 pressed against the wall, his finger across his lips.

 The gate stood at the top of a steep hill.
-Below them, Tinhead soldiers wer marching from somewhere to somewhere else.
+Below them, Tinhead soldiers were marching from somewhere to somewhere else.
 A few wore bandages, or had fresh dents or scratches on their armor, but only a few.